-Why you’ll love this recipe:
+Why you’ll love this recipe

-Key Ingredient Notes:
+Key Ingredient Notes

-- Seasoning – Garlic and herb spice mix adds a boost of flavor with just one ingredient.
+- Seasoning blend – Garlic and herb spice mix adds a boost of flavor with just one ingredient.
 Feel free to swap this spice mix with any of your favorites!
 Try Cajun, Mexican, Italian, Fajita, or Creole seasoning.

 - Eggs – This recipe makes 18 small burritos, so you need 18 large eggs!